Naked and Vulnerable

 Eventually, I branched out and started to wear vests and go topless at the beach – in other countries, where I didn’t know anyone who might see me and so wouldn’t have to worry about their opinions lingering in my orbit.
 Every time I went on holiday somewhere warm I would do it again and find it became less and less frightful and more something that I looked forward to doing on holidays.
 I had started to experiment with small vests and t-shirts with lower cut sleeves that would hide my biceps.

 Burlesque is the perfect art form for this.
 Originally referring to satyrical and comedic plays that made light of serious subjects, burlesque gained popularity in America where it transformed over time to become increasingly risqué and sensual.
-The modern form of burlesque, which is much more stripping-focused, became popular in the UK in the late 19th and early 20th centuries.
+The modern form of burlesque, which is much more strip-tease-focused, became popular in the UK in the late 19th and early 20th centuries.
+On the evening of the Spring Equinox, I had impulsively applied for a place at the Black Burlesque School.
+It was in the same week of carnival that I found out that I had been granted a full scholarship (with thanks to Feeld).
+And so, in February 2026 I will be performing a strip tease in front of a live audience at our graduation show– less than a year after wearing a t-shirt in the British public for the first time in nearly 20 years.
+Of course, this is mainly in service of developing my craft for my show – reaching this personal milestone is just the icing on the cake.

 Stolen from the Journal of Tríus, 05/10/2025